SiliconLabsSoftware/third_party_hw_drivers_extension/doc/readme.md

 ## Adding SDK Extensions for Hardware Drivers

-You can find the Third Party Hardware Drivers GSDK Extension at Github, as a first step you should clone the repository to your local computer.
+You can find the Third Party Hardware Drivers Extension at Github, as a first step you should clone the repository to your local computer.

 You can follow this step-by-step guide to install and use the extension or watch a guideline video showing the same steps.